St. Augustine School

 The new school, clad with a playful red-brick masonry collage, provides a symbolic link to St. Augustine’s Church and Parish, located one block to the east, and pays homage to the original church and school building that once occupied the site.

 Buff-brick cruciforms modestly mark the building as a Catholic institution and freestanding brick walls delineate and anchor the school to the site.
-Blue-coloured glass represents hope and good health while folded steel canopies recall the form of a nun’s habit.
+Blue-coloured glass represents Mary while folded steel canopies recall the form of a nun’s habit.